kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Esports Protocol.md

 sidebar_position: 2
 ---

-# Esports Protocol
+# ESports Protocol

 # Description

-Tournament system is a key feature of the Kratos Esports Protocol that enables game developers to host tournaments and incentivize players with rewards.
+Tournament system is a key feature of the Kratos ESports Protocol that enables game developers to host tournaments and incentivize players with rewards.

 Upon launching the game for the first time post-protocol implementation, a user's in-game wallet is automatically created, and an initial bonus of 50 KCash is deposited.
 This currency can be used to participate in tournaments.